Breast Augmentation Procedures Detroit

 In addition to meeting with the doctor, you will also visit with his nurse Cindy and his patient coordinator, Kim.
 Dr. Lytle’s team is extremely friendly and knowledgeable.

 Once you and Dr. Lytle have decided on the ideal surgical plan, it’s time to schedule your surgery date.
-We meet again for a pre-op visit one to two weeks prior to surgery to review our plan and make sure you are comfortable and well prepared.
+We meet again for a pre-op visit one to two weeks prior to surgery to review our plan and make sure you are comfortable and well-prepared.

 What to Expect:

 After completing your initial consultation with Dr. Lytle and his staff, you should have a clear understanding of the surgical options and your potential to achieve your appearance goals.
 The next step is to schedule your surgery date with Kim, our patient coordinator.
 We will see you at the office a week or two prior to surgery for a pre-op visit where we will review the surgical plan, review your breast implant selection, and take photographs.
-During this visit you will also receive prescriptions for medication and review the consent forms.
+During this visit to Detroit, you will also receive prescriptions for medication and review the consent forms.
 You will receive specific instructions for things to avoid before surgery such as aspirin and smoking and be advised not to eat or drink after midnight the night before your surgery.

 During Your Procedure

-Your surgery will be performed at the Dearborn Surgery Center under the care of board-certified anesthesiologists and extremely qualified OR personnel, many of whom have been part of the Lytle Team for years.
+Your surgery will be performed at the Dearborn Surgery Center in Detroit under the care of board-certified anesthesiologists and extremely qualified OR personnel, many of whom have been part of the Lytle Team for years.
 You will be carefully monitored throughout the procedure to ensure your safety and comfort.
 Dr. Lytle’s precise technique lets surgery proceed in a very smooth and efficient manner.
 You will be asleep and completely comfortable during the procedure.
-His surgical skill and expertise allows him to achieve beautiful, natural-looking results that look good even in the operating room.
+His surgical skill and expertise allow him to achieve beautiful, natural-looking results that look good even in the operating room.

-One of the greatest benefits Dr. Lytle’s patients receive is a much easier, comfortable recovery.
+One of the greatest benefits Dr. Lytle’s patients receive is a much easier, more comfortable recovery.
 Following surgery, you will be monitored in the recovery room until you are completely awake and alert.
 Because of his gentle technique, there is no need for drainage tubes or wraps.
 Instead, you are placed in a surgical bra.
 The nerve block performed during surgery, a muscle relaxant and pain medication helps to minimize discomfort.
 Most patients are feeling good and are ready for discharge after a brief observation period.

 The majority of women can be off of pain medication and back to their normal routine (with some limitations, of course) in a matter of days.
 We see you in the office several times over the course of the next year for continued evaluation.
 All sutures are dissolvable and hidden beneath the skin, so there are no stitches to remove.